Understanding The FHA 100 Mile Rule: How It Impacts Your Ability To Get Multiple FHA Loans

 The FHA 100 Mile Rule's Impact on Using Rental Income from a Current Residence

-If your new home is less than 100 miles away, selling your current property may become necessary because the FHA 100 Mile Rule prevents you from using rental income from the first property to qualify for the new loan.
+If your new home is less than 100 miles away, the FHA 100 Mile Rule prevents you from using rental income from the first property to qualify for the new loan unless you can document at least 25 percent equity in that departing residence; if the equity test is not met and you cannot qualify while carrying both mortgage payments, selling the current property (or refinancing it into a conventional loan) may be the most practical solution.

 Selling the home allows you to free up your FHA eligibility for the new purchase.